Transport-Induced Decoherence of the Entangled Triplet Exciton Pair: Theoretical Model

-For a general situation where the hopping times are larger than a few picoseconds, the system cannot be described by a single effective Hamiltonian and Eq.~(\ref{inotaryRandomWalk}) must be used.
-We compute it using a Monte Carlo simulation of the random walk between spatial triplet-pair configurations, with a sequence of dwell times $\Delta t_n$ that follow an exponential distribution $\tau^{-1} \exp(-t/\tau)$.
+The general case where the hopping times are larger than a few picoseconds cannot be described by a single effective Hamiltonian anymore, and Eq.~(\ref{inotaryRandomWalk}) must be used.
+We compute this product of time-evolution operators using a Monte Carlo simulation of the random walk between spatial triplet-pair configurations, with a sequence of dwell times $\Delta t_n$ that follow an exponential distribution $\tau^{-1} \exp(-t/\tau)$.
 Here, $\tau = \tau_{hop}/2$ is the average triplet-pair dwell time in any specific configuration, equal to half the average hopping time $\tau_{hop}$ of an individual triplet exciton between inequivalent sites.